-This course is the first half of the first-year general chemistry sequence for chemistry and non-chemistry majors, and so one major objective is to provide a firm foundation of basic chemical principles that you will meet and use in the upper division chemistry classes.
-These concepts will help you understand advance topics in chemistry and how basic chemical principles control structure, function and application of molecules in chemistry.
+This course is the first half of the first-year general chemistry sequence for chemistry and non-chemistry majors, and so one major objective of the course is to provide you with a firm foundation on basic chemical principles that you will meet and use in higher level chemistry classes.
+These concepts will help you understand advanced topics in chemistry and how basic chemical principles control structure, function, and application of molecules and compounds in chemistry.
 We will also investigate the scope and limitations of our understanding of these fundamental concepts.
-But our major objective is to build your thinking process about matter - its molecular representation, molecular structure, dynamics, energy, function and how to use all of these to study old properties and discovery new ones as well as determine novel applications and to create new knowledge.
+But the major objective of the course is to build your understanding of matter - its atomic and molecular representation, molecular structure, reaction and interaction, energy, and function.

-The Silberberg textbook will be our guide in exploring the nature of matter and the course will follow the general progression of the book, but a linear-stepwise format of our understanding will dictate the presentation of the materials from the Silberberg book.
-Also, the evolution of each chapter and our comprehension of the course materials will be based on the Blooms Taxonomy, which can be summarized under the following cognitive levels of learning:
+The Silberberg textbook will be our guide in exploring the nature of matter and the course will follow the general progression of the book, but we will choose chapters in a sequence that allows us to sequentially shape our understanding of concepts one at a time.
+Also, the evolution of each chapter material and our comprehension of the course materials will be based on the Blooms Taxonomy, which can be summarized under the following cognitive levels of learning:

-- Lower Level: learn, understand, and recall chemistry concepts. - Lower Medium Level: Apply the knowledge and concepts learned to solve simple problems. - Higher Medium Level: Draw connections between concepts that is the ability differentiate, organize, isolate, integrate and use the right critical thinking process and concepts to solve composite and challenging problems.

-• High Level: Analyze and evaluate each solved problem based on your knowledge of the chemical concepts - this means understanding is key to learning and solving problems in chemistry.
+- Lower Level: learn, understand, and recall chemistry concepts. - Lower Medium Level: apply the knowledge and concepts learned to solve simple problems. - Higher Medium Level: draw connections between concepts that is the ability to differentiate, organize, isolate, integrate and use the right critical thinking process and concepts to solve composite and challenging problems. - High Level: Analyze and evaluate each solved problem based on your knowledge of the chemical concepts this means understanding is key to learning and solving problems in chemistry.

 Once at the High Level of cognitive reasoning, I believe you would have gained a good understanding of the basic chemical principles used by chemist and scientist to investigate various chemical systems and understand how they work.
-Lastly, it is expected that a strong knowledge base from this course can help lower the learning curve for upper level chemistry courses, so take learning seriously in this course.
+Lastly, it is expected that a strong knowledge base from this course can help lower the learning curve for upper-level chemistry courses, so take learning seriously in this course.